UAE Tax Residency for UK Business Owners

 You are physically present in the UAE for at least 90 days during a 12-month period, and you meet additional conditions:

 This is the practical test for the first year after relocation.
-A founder who arrives in May and spends the rest of the calendar year primarily in the UAE will reach 90 days well before year-end, qualifying under the 90-day rule from the moment they cross the threshold provided the residence visa and permanent residence are in place.
+A business owner who arrives in May and spends most of the rest of the year in the UAE will reach 90 days well before year-end, provided the residence visa and permanent residence are in place.

 The centre of interests test